 Advancing the peace and reconciliation process

 The conflict in Afghanistan can only be resolved by political means.
 Only a political agreement between Afghan actors can create the conditions for stability and sustainable development in Afghanistan.
-We therefore support efforts to enter intra-Afghan negotiations.
+We therefore support efforts for sustainable and inclusive intra-Afghan peace negotiations.
 At the same time, we want to help ensure that as many social groups in Afghanistan as possible, especially women, can help shape a political solution and that this solution essentially preserves what has been achieved in recent years.

 Alongside its work to strengthen state institutions, the German Government supports civil society in Afghanistan; in particular approaches that contribute towards the peace and reconciliation process.
 In addition, the German Government is committed to preventing extremism and strengthening regional cooperation.